Faraaz22/GenAI-Document-Assistant/README.md

 2. View the summary and document ID.
 3. Use "Ask Anything" for Q&A.
 4. Use "Challenge Me" to get logic questions, answer, and evaluate.

 ---

-## Requirements
-- Python 3.8+
-- MySQL
-- Ollama (with Llama 3.2 model)

----

-## Notes
-- All LLM calls are local (no OpenAI API needed)
-- All answers are grounded in the uploaded document
-- For best results, use structured English documents

----